MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 A user with the Global or Exchange admin role can delegate the mailbox approval process to another user by assigning the **Delegated Mailbox Approver** security role in Dynamics 365.

 > [!IMPORTANT]
 > You cannot assign the **Delegated Mailbox Approver** role unless you have the Global or Exchange admin role.
+If you try to assign this role but are not a Global or Exchange admin, you will receive an error: "You must be an Office 365 Global Administrator or an Exchange Administrator to assign the Delegated Mailbox Approver role."
+You may also see the error code 0x80090904.
+>
-This role is not currently supported for assigning to a group.
-The role can be assigned to one or more users per environment.
+> This role is not currently supported for assigning to a group.
+If you try to assign this role to a group, you will receive an error: "The Delegated Mailbox Approver role cannot be assigned to a team."
+You may also see error code 0x80090905.
+>
+>   The role can be assigned to one or more users per environment.
 Because this is a Dynamics 365 security role, the role is assigned per environment.

 A user with the **Delegated Mailbox Approver** role can approve mailboxes in the environment without being a Global or Exchange admin.
 As mentioned below in the permission model section, the user also needs to have the **System Administrator** security role.